 CCJS 360 Victimology (3) Prerequisite: CCJS 105.
 Formerly CRIM 360.
 Overview of the history and theory of victimology.
-Analysis of victimization patterns with special emphasis on types of victims and crimes.
-The interaction between victims of crime and the criminal justice system with respect to the role of the victim and the services offered to the victim.
+Analysis of victimization patterns with special emphasis on types of victims and the criminal justice system with respect to the role of the victim and the services offered to the victim.